Adelaida Ferré Gomis

-Adelaida Ferré i Gomis de Ruíz de Narváez (Barcelona, February 24, 1881 - Barcelona, March 9, 1955) was a Spanish historian, teacher, and folklorist associated with lace-making in Catalonia.
+Adelaida Ferré i Gomis de Ruíz de Narváez (Barcelona, 24 February 1881 - Barcelona, 9 March 1955) was a Spanish historian, teacher, and folklorist associated with lace-making in Catalonia.
+In addition to needle lace, Ferré was interested in Esperanto and participated in at least one international congress on the subject.

 Early life and education

 Adelaida Ferré Gomis was the daughter of the painter and decorator Pere Ferré.
 Her education began at the Escola Normal Superior de Mestres before attending the Municipal Conservatory of Barcelona and the Escola d'Institutrius.
 There, she had as a teacher the folklorist :es:Rossend Serra i Pagès.

 Between the years 1902 and 1915, she received artistic training at the Escola de la Llotja.
 She combined her artistic studies with those at the :ca:Institut Català de les Arts del Llibre and the :es:Centro de Cultura de Mujeres Francesca Bonnemaison, where she was able to perfect her knowledge of lace-making and other crafts.
 One of Adelaide's teachers at this institute was :es:José Fiter e Inglés, who awakened Ferré's interest in the history of needle lace.